 Encryption is the process of scrambling your video data so that only authorized parties can view it.
 While most cameras offer some form of encryption, the gold standard is end-to-end encryption (E2EE).
 This means your video is encrypted on the camera itself and can only be decrypted on your viewing device, such as your smartphone.
 Not even the camera manufacturer can access the unencrypted stream.
 It’s the digital equivalent of sending a letter in a locked box where only you and the recipient have the key.

 Standard encryption, often just for data "in transit" or "at rest," is good, but it can leave potential gaps.
 For instance, data might be decrypted temporarily on the company's servers for processing.
 E2EE closes this gap entirely, offering the highest level of privacy currently available and ensuring that your personal moments remain truly personal.
+Brands like Botslab utilize AES-128 bit encryption, a military-grade standard, to further bolster this protection across their product line.

 How Does Two-Factor Authentication (2FA) Protect Your Account?